 BiPAP: A BiPAP, also known as a BiLevel machine, is an acronym that stands for “BiLevel Positive Airway Pressure” and operates at pressure settings between 4 and 25.
 They are unique in that they have two pressure settings—one for inhale and one for exhale.

 BiPAP machines are typically used to treat Central Sleep Apnea, as they can prompt breathing.
+This is also helpful for other conditions affecting the lungs, such as COPD.
 They can also be set at a pressure setting higher than 20 if it is required.

 APAP: APAP stands for “Automatic Positive Airway Pressure” and will adjust the pressure on a breath-by-breath basis.
 APAP machines operate in the same range of pressures between 4 and 20, but unlike CPAP machines, they can automatically choose the right pressure setting based on your breathing needs.
 This allows for much better flexibility and is largely why APAP machines are so popular today.